DanielHearn/streamist/README.md

 Built with AngularJS and CSS Variables

-To specify a channel within the url use manytwitch/?stream=channel1,channel2 Creating a list of the channels seperated with commas
+To specify a channel within the url use 'manytwitch/?stream=channel1,channel2' creating a list of the channels seperated with commas.